prantlf/ovai/README.md

 ### Text

 Generates a text using the specified prompt.
-See the available [bison text models] and [gemini chat models].
+See the available [gemini text and chat models].

 ```
 ❯ curl localhost:22434/api/generate -d '{